A CLT for empirical processes involving time-dependent data: Examples where our CLT fails

 where $x(t) \in Q$ for $t \in Q$ and

-Since $k$ and the set $\{j_1,\cdots,j_k\}$ were arbitrary, and with probability one we can pick out the subset $\{B_{j_1},\cdots,B_{j_k}\}$, the lemma follows as the intersection of $2^n$ subsets of probability one has probability one. \end{proof}
+Since $k$ and the set $\{j_1,\ldots,j_k\}$ were arbitrary, and with probability one we can pick out the subset $\{B_{j_1},\ldots,B_{j_k}\} $; the lemma follows as the intersection of $2^n$ subsets of probability one has probability one. \end{pf}

-The failure of the CLT also holds for all sample continuous fractional Brownian motions $\{X_H(t): t \in [0,1]\}$ which are tied down at zero.
-The proof of this again depends on the law of the iterated logarithm for $n$ independent copies of this process at $t=0$, which then allows us to prove an analogue of the previous lemma.
-The LIL result at $t=0$ for a single copy follows, for example, by Theorem 4.1 of \cite{goodman-kuelbs-clustering}, and then one can extend that result to $n$ independent copies by classical proofs as in \cite{kuelbs-strong-convergence}.
+The failure of the CLT also holds for all sample continuous fractional Brownian motions $\{X_H(t)\dvtx t \in[0,1]\}$ which are tied down at zero.
+The proof of this again depends on the law of the iterated logarithm for $n$ independent copies of this process\vadjust{\goodbreak} at $t=0$, which then allows us to prove an analog of the previous lemma.
+The LIL result at $t=0$ for a single copy follows, for example, by Theorem 4.1 of \citet {goodman-kuelbs-clustering}, and then one can extend that result to $n$ independent copies by classical proofs as in \citet {kuelbs-strong-convergence}.
 The details of this last step are lengthy, but at this stage are more or less routine in the subject, and hence are omitted.
 Of course, the CLT for i.i.d. copies of these processes is obvious as they are Gaussian.

-\subsection{A uniform CLT Example.}
+\subsection{A uniform CLT example}

 In the previous examples, when the distribution function $F_t$ of $X_t$ jumped, the oscillation of the processes at that point caused a failure of our CLT.
-Hence one other possible idea is that if the process $\{X_t: t \in [0,1]\}$ is Lip-1 on $[0,1]$, then our CLT might hold.
-For example, this is true for the Lip-1 process $X_t=tU, t \in [0,1]$, where $U$ is uniform on $[0,1]$.
+Hence one other possible idea is that if the process $\{ X_t\dvtx t \in[0,1]\}$ is Lip-1 on $[0,1]$, then our CLT might hold.
+For example, this is true for the Lip-1 process $X_t=tU, t \in[0,1]$, where $U$ is uniform on $[0,1]$.
 Moreover, in this example the densities of $F_t$ still are unbounded near $t=0$.

-To see this let $X_{t,j}, j=1,\cdots,n, t \in [0,1]$ be i.i.d. copies of $X_t=tU, t \in [0,1],$ and define
+To see this let $X_{t,j}, j=1,\ldots,n, t \in[0,1]$, be i.i.d. copies of $X_t=tU, t \in[0,1]$, and define

-where $\mathcal{C}=\{ C_{t,y}: t \in [0,1], y \in \mathbb{R}\}$ and $C_{t,y}= \{z \in C[0,1]: z(t) \le y\}$.
-Therefore, $W_n(C_{t,y})=0$ for all $y \in \mathbb{R}$ when $t=0$, and also when $y/t \geq 1$.
-Moreover, if we define $\mathcal{G}=\{ (-\infty,r] : 0 \le r \le 1\}$, and
+where $\mathcal{C}=\{ C_{t,y}\dvtx t \in[0,1], y \in\mathbb{R}\}$ and $C_{t,y}= \{z \in C[0,1]\dvtx z(t) \le y\}$.
+Therefore, $W_n(C_{t,y})=0$ for all $y \in\mathbb{R}$ when $t=0$, and also when $y/t \geq1$.
+Moreover, if we define $\mathcal{G}=\{ (-\infty ,r]\dvtx0 \le r \le1\}$, and

 and